peteroupc/peteroupc.github.io/graphics.md

 4. The width and height of each texture are each powers of 2.
 5. A texture's maximum width and maximum height, in pixels, are each equal to 256 or the larger screen dimension, whichever is smaller.
 6. Textures may contain transparent pixels.
-7. Textures should not be "pixelated" before the game uses them.
-A "pixelated" image occurs when an image is enlarged with point filtering (also called nearest-neighbor filtering), with the result that some or all of the resulting image's rows and columns are repeated.
+7. Image files used by the game should not store "pre-pixelated" textures.
+A "pre-pixelated" image occurs when an image is enlarged in advance with point filtering (also called nearest-neighbor filtering), with the result that some or all of the resulting image's rows and columns are repeated.
 8. For 3-D graphics, Z buffering (depth buffering), flat shading, Gouraud shading, per-vertex specular highlighting, per-vertex depth-based fog, line drawing, two-texture blending, MIP mapping, source alpha blending, and destination alpha blending are supported.[^6]  Bilinear filtering and edge antialiasing (smoothing)[^7] are optional.
 9. 3-D primitives should undergo perspective correction, but this is optional.[^8]
 10. The 3-D graphics buffer's resolution is the same as the "screen resolution".